paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-033-acquisition-construction-and-alteration.md

 In subsection (b), the words “United States Postal Service” are substituted for “Postmaster General” in section 11(b) of the Public Buildings Act of 1959 (Public Law 86–249, 73 Stat.
 481) because of section 4(a) of the Postal Reorganization Act (Public Law 91–375, 84 Stat.
 773).
 The words “Transportation and Infrastructure” are substituted for “Public Works and Transportation” in section 11(b) because of section 1(a)(9) of the Act of June 3, 1995 (Public Law 104–14, 2:21 note prec.).

 #### Prior Provisions
-A prior section 3315 was renumbered [section 3316 of this title](./chapter-033-acquisition-construction-and-alteration.md#section-3316).
+A prior section 3316 was renumbered [section 3317 of this title](./chapter-033-acquisition-construction-and-alteration.md#section-3317).

 #### Amendments
+2016—Pub.
+L. 114–235 renumbered [section 3315 of this title](./chapter-033-acquisition-construction-and-alteration.md#section-3315) as this section.

 2007—Pub.
 L. 110–140 renumbered [section 3314 of this title](./chapter-033-acquisition-construction-and-alteration.md#section-3314) as this section.

 #### Effective Date of 2007 Amendment
 Amendment by Pub.
 L. 110–140 effective on the date that is 1 day after Dec.
 19, 2007, see section 1601 of Pub.
 L. 110–140, set out as an Effective Date note under [section 1824 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section1824&num=0&edition=prelim), The Congress.

-<a id="section-3316"></a>
+<a id="section-3317"></a>
-## § 3316.
+## § 3317.
 Certain authority not affected

 This chapter does not limit or repeal the authority conferred by law on the United States Postal Service.